adityasaini70/Digital-Image-Processing/README.md

-# Digital Image Processing
+# Digital Image Processing Snippets

-The above are the my solutions to the assignments for the Digital Image Processing course held in monsoon semester 2020 at IIITD
+This repo consists of various image processing algorithms with properly documented code and reports